TVforME/EPG/README.md

 I'm yet to work out how modern TV's show the channel icon and current program in their EPG?
 I'm sure it able to be immplemented.

-**TODO**
+# 📝 TODO

-Implement a query to fill the events table with a full 24 hours of events which is populated once a channel/s is associated to a network.
-If there is 2 channels to example then need to create 24 hours of events for each channel.
+- [ ] Implement a query to fill the events table with a full 24 hours of events which is populated once a channel/s is associated to a network.
+- [ ] Show the current events for channels using SSE (dynamic webpage) as one would see on the TV or set top box.
-Once events have been created then a query is run to generate a EIT.xml file containing the relavent tags which is injected into the DVB transport stream using TSduck eitinject plugin.
+- [ ] Once events have been created, generate the EIT.xml file containing the relavent tags which is injected into the DVB transport stream using TSduck eitinject plugin or alternatively roll my own using pure GO
 [https://github.com/tsduck/tsduck/tree/master/src/tsplugins](https://github.com/tsduck/tsduck/blob/master/src/tsplugins/tsplugin_eitinject.cpp)